ENERGY SLAVE TOKEN

 PRESS IMAGES

-ENERGY SLAVE TOKEN (EXHIBITION)
+ENERGY SLAVE TOKENS (EXHIBITION)

-ENERGY SLAVE TOKEN (CONTEXT)
+ENERGY SLAVE TOKENS (CONTEXT)

 In 1940, Buckminster Fuller was the first to use the term "energy slave" in a map in Fortune.